Abhinavchitturi/DAA_Assignment_2/README.md

 ### 2. Compile the Program
 Open a terminal in the extracted folder and run the following command to compile the C++ files with optimization:

-For The Research Paper:  The worst-case time complexity for generating all maximal cliques and computational experiments.
+For The Research Paper:  EXACT Method Algorithm.
 ```bash
  g++ -O3 -o algo1 algo1.cpp
 ```

-For The Research Paper :  Listing All Maximal Cliques in Sparse Graphs in Near-Optimal TIme
+For The Research Paper:  CoreEXACT Method Algorithm.
 ```bash
  g++ -O3 -o algo4 algo4.cpp
 ```